federal-antarctic-republic/laws/proclamation.md

 5. **Judicial powers.** All judicial powers of the federal government shall exist in the Ember Court.

 ## Article 2: Conflict in Legislation
 1. **Federal v.
-Republic.** If federal and republic powers are in conflict, the republic government has supremacy.
+Republic.** If federal and republic powers are in conflict, the federal government has supremacy.

 2. **Old v.
 New.** If old and new laws of the same jurisdiction are in conflict, the newer legislation holds supremacy.